lafita/qs-align/README.md

 ### Cite this work

-If you found this tool useful for your research, please consider citing:
+This method is not published in a peer-reviewed journal article, but if you found the tool useful for your research, please consider citing my thesis:

 >Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
 2017;99.(available at: https://doi.org/10.3929/ethz-a-010863273)

-You can also cite this repository with the URL https://github.com/lafita/qs-align.
+You can also mention the link to this repository, using the URL https://github.com/lafita/qs-align.

-Thanks!
+Thank you!